yellowmessenger/documentation/docs/platform_concepts/studio/test-and-publish-bot/modes.md

 ## Publish specific flows

-Publishing certain flows only helps you to release specific flows within your bot, allowing you to observe results while continuing to refine other components.
+Publishing certain flows only helps you to release specific flows within your AI-agent, allowing you to observe results while continuing to refine other components.
 This approach enables you to swiftly address issues or implement copy changes after the initial release without interrupting ongoing work.
 Additionally, it provides the opportunity to proactively plan your development efforts based on feedback received from the currently published flows, fostering an agile and responsive development process.

 To access **Publish selected flow**s, follow these steps: